 Blackboard is software package written by a company called Blackboard, Inc. Princeton University purchases a license to use Blackboard.
-The program code runs from load-balanced, dedicated Solaris servers, while the database runs from dedicated Oracle servers.
-All servers are Princeton-owned and campus-based.

 Princeton University creates some enhancements used in Blackboard, such as Photo Roster.
 We also integrate tools created by other entities.